-The 2022 Long-Term Performance Plan includes Free Cash Flow, EBIT and EBIT Margin (each, as defined below) weighted 30%, 50% and 20%, respectively, as performance measures.
+The 2023 Long-Term Performance Plan includes three-year aggregate Free Cash Flow, three-year aggregate EBIT and three-year average EBIT Margin (each, as defined below) weighted 30%, 50% and 20%, respectively, as performance measures.
 The Committee included Free Cash Flow as a performance measure to encourage senior management to focus on the Company's operating efficiency, cash generation and working capital management.
 The Committee believes the EBIT and EBIT Margin performance measures focus senior management on enhancing the efficiency and quality of earnings along with the profitability from operations.
 The Committee believes the achievement of goals with respect to all of these measures is consistent with the long-term interests of the Company's stockholders.

-The performance measures are defined as follows:
+The three-year performance measures are determined based on the three calendar years in the performance period and are defined as follows:

-- "Free Cash Flow"(1) means the change in long-term debt and obligations under financing leases (both current and noncurrent) net of cash and cash equivalents; - "EBIT" is the acronym for Earnings Before Interest and Taxes and means income from operations determined on a consolidated basis in accordance with GAAP; and - "EBIT Margin" means the percentage determined by dividing EBIT by Revenue (as defined in the description of the Annual Bonus Plan beginning on page 35). - (1) Free Cash Flow is a non-GAAP financial performance measure used solely for evaluating the Company's performance in connection with the determination of the amount of incentive compensation earned under the 2022 Long-Term Performance Plan.
+- "Free Cash Flow"(1) has the meaning as defined in the above description of the Annual Bonus Plan beginning on page 33; - "EBIT"(1) has the meaning as defined in the above description of the Annual Bonus Plan beginning on page 33; and - "EBIT Margin"(1) means the percentage determined by dividing EBIT by Revenue (each measure as defined in the above description of the Annual Bonus Plan beginning on page 33). - (1) "Free Cash Flow," "EBIT" and "EBIT Margin" are non-GAAP financial performance measures used solely for evaluating the Company's performance in connection with the determination of the amount of incentive compensation earned under the 2023 Long-Term Performance Plan.
 Non-GAAP financial measures are not an alternative for the Company's reported results prepared in accordance with GAAP.
+See Appendix A for a reconciliation to GAAP financial measures.

-The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2022 Long-Term Performance Plan.
+The Committee approved the threshold, target and maximum performance goals for each performance measure under the 2023 Long-Term Performance Plan.
 The target performance goals are set at a level believed by management to be reasonably achievable.
-The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2022 Long-Term Performance Plan is uncertain.
+The economic and business environment facing the Company remains challenging and therefore the Company's ability to achieve the target goals under the 2023 Long-Term Performance Plan is uncertain.